abouman76/abouman76/README.md

 - 🌱 I'm currently learning TypeScript.
 - 🌱 I’m planning to get my a ISTQB Certification in the near future.

-I am seeking the opportunity to work as a Test Automation Engineer or a combination of a frontend developer and Test Automation Engineer.
+I am seeking the opportunity to work as a Test Automation Engineer or a combination as a frontend developer and Test Automation Engineer.
 So please, do reach out to me if you want to talk!

 <!--
 **abouman76/abouman76** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.